quantmind/d3-view/docs/model.md

 * **Reactive**: model properties which are registered to be reactive, dispatch a ``change`` event when their value change.

 A model is usually associated with a given [component][], the model-view pair, but it can also be used in other contexts.

+## Hierarchical

+The first important property of a d3 view model is the hierarchical inheritance.
+There are two methods for creating derived children

+* [$child](#modelchild-object) create a child model with prototypical inheritance
+* [$new](#modelnew-object) create a child model, with no inheritance from the parent (an isolated model)

 ## Reactivity